 - Amount of Debt: My credit utilization rate (ratio of your revolving balances to credit limits) is great at 6%, which is right in line with their “High Achievers” average.
 However my guess is what’s hurting me is that I only have one installment loan and it’s for a very low amount.
 Two years ago I took the loan out on a used car purchase for the sole reason of getting an installment loan on my credit report.
-Being that I don’t have a mortgage or any other installment loans, low installment debt is likely weighing on me.
+Being that I don’t have a mortgage or any other installment loans, low installment debt is likely impeding my FICO score.

 - Length of Credit History: This is the only category that’s just “Good” and is completely outside of my control.
 MyFICO tells me that the so called high achievers “opened their oldest account 19 years ago, on average.”
 If you do the math that means I would have to be 37 years old to hit that average, assuming I applied for credit as soon as I hit 18 (which I did).
 So I have quite a ways to go to build my length up to that and unfortunately, there’s nothing I can do to speed up the process.

-If you plan on applying for a mortgage within the next 6-9 months, it’s probably not the best time to be applying for new cards or other forms of credit.
+If you plan on applying for a mortgage within the next six to nine months, it’s probably not advisable to be applying for new cards or other forms of credit.

 That being said, if your goal is to surpass a 790 FICO score within the next 12+ months, then it might make sense to open a card or two now if you don’t currently have many on your account.
 That way the accounts will begin aging and in the future, they will help your average age of accounts (your so-called AAoA).
 I have numerous credit cards and I know for a fact that definitely helps me – it keeps my total utilization low and all the accounts with perfect payment histories look good.
 But the key is to not have all your cards be recent acquisitions, but rather accumulating them over time and keeping them open.